 RGB color profiles

 Of course, this all depends on one key factor: light.
-Anything that’s printed doesn’t generate light, it reflects it.
-So, how do you reproduce color in print, if there’s no light source?
+Printed matter doesn’t generate light - it reflects it.
+So how do you reproduce color in print if with no light source?
 The answer is you need to subtract color, which is where CMYK comes into play.

 CMYK color profiles

 CMYK stands for Cyan, Magenta, Yellow and Black (the K stands for Key).
-Unlike RGB, where you create colors by adding two or more together, CMYK is a subtractive color profile, so you you remove a primary color of light from any white light that hits it.
+Unlike RGB, where you create colors by adding two or more together, CMYK is a subtractive color profile, so you remove a primary color of light from any white light that hits it.

-- Cyan ink reflects green and blue light, but not red
+- Cyan ink reflects Green and Blue light - but not Red

-- Magenta ink reflects blue and red light, but not green
+- Magenta ink reflects Blue and Red light - but not Green

-- Yellow ink reflects red and green light, but not blue
+- Yellow ink reflects Red and Green light - but not Blue

-To produce the three primary colors, you have to think in reverse.
+To produce the three primary colors, you have to think in reverse:

 Converting RGB to CMYK